-(1) The date of grant for the relevant award is established by the Compensation Committee during a regularly scheduled meeting or by written consent.

-- (2) Our Management Incentive Compensation Plan (MICP) is considered a "non-equity incentive plan."
+- (1) The date of grant for the relevant award is established by the Compensation Committee during a regularly scheduled meeting or by written consent. - (2) Our Management Incentive Compensation Plan (MICP) is considered a "non-equity incentive plan."
 MICP targets are established by the Compensation Committee early in the fiscal year and amounts payable are determined and paid in the following year, when annual results are available, upon approval by the Compensation Committee.
-For 2012, bonuses were targeted at 120% of salary for the CEO and 70% for other Named Executive Officers, with corporate performance representing 85% of the goal.
+For 2013, bonuses were targeted at 120% of salary for the CEO, 90% for the President and COO and 70% for other Named Executive Officers, with corporate performance representing 85% of the goal.
 Earned amounts, to the extent not otherwise deferred under our Non-Qualified Deferred Compensation Plan, are paid after the end of the relevant fiscal year.
-See "Annual Bonus Incentives" in our Compensation Discussion and Analysis for a detailed discussion of our MICP. - (3) Pursuant to our Long Term Performance Plan (LTPP), the Compensation Committee approved three-year performance based total target award values for each of our Named Executive Officers and the award was divided equally between a performance bonus and restricted stock units to be effective on March 30, 2012.
+See "Annual Bonus Incentives" in our Compensation Discussion and Analysis for a detailed discussion of our MICP. - (3) Pursuant to our Long Term Performance Plan (LTPP), the Compensation Committee approved three-year performance based total target award values for each of our Named Executive Officers and the award was divided equally between a performance bonus and restricted stock units.
 The amounts included in this row represent the fifty percent (50%) granted as a performance bonus.
-The percentage of the target performance bonus earned will be based on the level at which the Company achieves its three year cumulative performance goal for the performance period from January 29, 2012 through January 31, 2015.
-The amount of payment, if earned, will range from 0% to 200% of stated target and will be paid in year 2015, when the achievement level is available and certified by the Committee. - (4) Represents awards of performance-based restricted stock units granted on March 30, 2012.
-The awards granted will vest in approximately three equal installments over three years only upon the certification by the Compensation Committee that the company achieved its 2012 performance target goal and upon the executives remaining with the company through the vesting date. - (5) Represents the performance-based equity portion of the award granted under the LTPP on March 30, 2012 The awards are based on a three-year performance cycle beginning on January 29, 2012 through January 31, 2015 and will cliff vest only upon certification by the Compensation Committee that the company achieved its performance goal and upon the executive remaining with the company through the vesting date. - (6) Represents a one-time special award in the form of performance-based restricted stock units granted to Mr. Sasser on June 13, 2012.
-The award will vest one hundred percent (100%) on the fifth anniversary of the grant date only upon certification by the Compensation Committee that the one-year of positive net income performance criteria is achieved and Mr. Sasser remains continuously employed with the Company through the vesting date. - (7) This column shows the full grant date fair value under FASB ASC Topic 718 of performance-based restricted stock units (PSUs) and performance-based restricted stock units under the three-year LTPP that were granted in 2012.
+The percentage of the target performance bonus earned will be based on the level at which the Company achieves its three year cumulative performance goal for the performance period from February 2, 2013 through January 30, 2016.
+The amount of payment, if earned, will range from 0% to 200% of stated target and will be paid in year 2016, when the achievement level is available and certified by the Committee. - (4) Represents awards of performance-based restricted stock units that will vest in approximately three equal installments over three years only upon the certification by the Compensation Committee that the company achieved its fiscal 2013 performance target goal and upon the executives remaining with the company through the vesting dates. - (5) Represents the performance-based equity portion of the award granted under the LTPP that is based on a three-year performance cycle beginning on February 2, 2013 through January 30, 2016 and will cliff vest only upon certification by the Compensation Committee that the company achieved its performance goal. - (6) This column shows the full grant date fair value under FASB ASC Topic 718 of performance-based restricted stock units (PSUs) and performance-based restricted stock units under the three-year LTPP that were granted in 2013.
 For PSUs and the LTPP equity grant, fair value is calculated using the closing price of our stock on the grant date.
-The closing price of our stock for both awards granted on March 30, 2012 was \$47.25.
-The closing price for the PSU granted on June 13, 2012 was \$53.26.
-Pursuant to FASB ASC Topic 718, upon an executive becoming retirement eligible, the expense that is associated with any unvested RSU awards are fully expensed as of the date of the executive's retirement eligibility, except that the special award granted to Mr. Sasser on June 13, 2012 is not fully expensed as of his retirement eligibility date because he is required to remain employed with the Company for the five-year service period in order to receive the award.
-Additional information regarding FASB ASC Topic 718 calculations related to these awards is included in footnote 9 of our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended February 2, 2013.
+The closing price of our stock for both awards granted on March 22, 2013 was \$46.84.
+The closing price for the awards granted on June 10, 2013 and August 2, 2013 was \$49.80 and \$54.38 respectively.
+Pursuant to FASB ASC Topic 718, upon an executive becoming retirement eligible, the expense that is associated with any unvested RSU awards are fully expensed as of the date of the executive's retirement eligibility.
+Additional information regarding FASB ASC Topic 718 calculations related to these awards is included in footnote 9 of our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended February 1, 2014.
 These amounts reflect our accounting expense, and do not correspond to the actual value that may be realized by the named executives.